luugiathuy/luugiathuy.github.io/_posts/2011-03-12-download-manager-java.md

 efficiently.The program can pause or resume downloads.
-It also can split the files to be downloaded into 2 or more segments, which are processed in parallel, making the download faster.In this post, I will share with you how I write a download manager program in Java with those features.
+It also can split the files to be downloaded into 2 or more segments, which are processed in parallel, making the download faster.In this post, I will share with you how I write a download manager program in Java with those features.<!-- more -->

 **Simple Download Thread**